KraXen72/CbzMerge/README.md

-# ComicMerge [Fork]
+# manga-merge

-## Description

-This is a simple tool that allows you to merge multiple .cbz files into a single .cbz file.
+> simple cli to merge multiple .cbz files into one

 ## Usage
 ```